 The landscape of American demographics is changing, once again.
 As another wave of immigrants move to this country, the naturalization process stands in the way of some individuals’ hopes of US citizenship.
 Especially under current economic stresses, the way a person handles his or her money can be used as an indicator for his or her future success or failure as a citizen.
 As such, filing for bankruptcy can be a part of the immigration process, either used to hurt or help a person’s naturalization chances.

 Bankruptcy, for some, is an extremely sensible option to consider, despite the stigmas attached to it.
-Contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000 to learn more about how bankruptcy could save your livelihood today.
+Contact the Birmingham bankruptcy attorneys of [firm-name] at [phone-number] to learn more about how bankruptcy could save your livelihood today.

 The government has allowed for certain people to file for bankruptcy while in the United States, while blocking others.
 Specifically, bankruptcy plays the following roles in immigration, or vice versa:

 The final point states that an immigration sponsor may not sacrifice public assistance funds to help the incoming immigrant’s financial situation.
 In these cases, it would become clear that immigration would not be beneficial for the country.
 Otherwise, bankruptcy, if done correctly, can continue to be a viable option for a prospective immigrant.

 If you are filing bankruptcy and need professional legal advice, contact the Birmingham bankruptcy attorneys of [firm-name] today by calling [phone-number].
 Discuss your rights and options under the U.S. bankruptcy code today with an experienced advocate who has your best interests in mind.